Yelp/elastalert/docs/source/ruletypes.rst

     http_post_headers:
       authorization: Basic 123dr3234

-JIRA
+Jira
 ~~~~

-The JIRA alerter will open a ticket on jira whenever an alert is triggered.
+The Jira alerter will open a ticket on Jira whenever an alert is triggered.
 You must have a service account for ElastAlert to connect with.
 The credentials of the service account are loaded from a separate file.
 The ticket number will be written to the alert pipeline, and if it
 is followed by an email alerter, a link will be included in the email.

 This alert requires four additional options:

-``jira_server``: The hostname of the JIRA server.
+``jira_server``: The hostname of the Jira server.

 ``jira_project``: The project to open the ticket under.

 ``jira_issuetype``: The type of issue that the ticket will be filed as.
 Note that this is case sensitive.

-``jira_account_file``: The path to the file which contains JIRA account credentials.
+``jira_account_file``: The path to the file which contains Jira account credentials.

-For an example JIRA account file, see ``examples/rules/jira_acct.yaml``.
+For an example Jira account file, see ``examples/rules/jira_acct.yaml``.
 The account file is also yaml formatted and must contain two fields:

 ``user``: The username.